-|Jan Wesen||I have a well rounded background in the programs of ASCA.
-I believe in the Versatile Aussie and making sure that all parts of the ASCA program can be the best that they can be.
-Work to communicate with other board members and ASCA members to develop solutions that will promote the Australian Shepherd.|
+|Jan Wesen||I have a well-rounded background in ASCA’s programs.
+I believe in the Versatile Aussie and making sure that all parts of ASCA programs will support this goal.
+Will work to communicate with other board members and ASCA members to develop solutions that will promote the Australian Shepherd.|

-|Peter Dolan||I hope to encourage an atmosphere of respect and civility in member/board/committee interactions and to provide the membership with honest, timely, accurate information and service.
-Additionally, I want to contribute to the continuing improvement in Business Office services to the membership and document office operational methods and procedures to make new employee transitions easier for both the employee and the membership.|
+|Peter Dolan||I hope to encourage an atmosphere of respect and civility in member/board/committee interactions; and to provide the membership with honest, timely, accurate information and service.
+Additionally, I want to contribute to the continuing improvement in Business Office services to the membership.|

-|Jan Wesen||I will continue the work positivity with the other board members and ASCA members to reach a stronger ASCA program financially and structurally.|
+|Jan Wesen||I will continue the work positivity with the other board members and ASCA members to continue to support a stronger ASCA, both financially and structurally.|

 ASCA is a 501(c)-7 not-for-profit business classified as a social club.
 What qualities, abilities, and experiences do you possess that will aid in running ASCA and potentially improve it?

-|Peter Dolan||My ability to budget, plan, and execute, plus my extensive ASCA committee experience and service as ASCA Secretary, ASCA President, ASCA Treasurer, and Executive Secretary will allow me to serve ASCA successfully.|
+|Peter Dolan||My ability to budget, plan, and execute, plus my ASCA committee experience and my recent positions as ASCA Secretary, ASCA Treasurer, ASCA President and Executive Secretary put me in a position to serve ASCA effectively.|

-|Jan Wesen||As a Dairy Farmer, working in a family operation, we have to make hard decisions, as a family to make things work financially.
-I will make the tough decisions to make ASCA financial strong for the benefit of the Australian Shepherd working as a team.|
+|Jan Wesen||As a Dairy Farmer, working in a family operation we sometimes have to make hard decisions as a family to make things work financially.
+I am prepared to make tough decisions that will make ASCA financially stronger for the benefit of the Australian Shepherd.|

-|Peter Dolan||As a 501c7 social club ASCA is somewhat restricted in terms of its operation.
-I believe ASCA must be operated according to the Bylaws and Articles of Incorporation as a member owned business.
-As a member owned business I would like to see emphasis placed on fiscal responsibility, factual real-time communication between the Board of Directors and membership, and a professional, leadership atmosphere.|
+|Peter Dolan||ASCA is a 501c7 social club which somewhat restricts its operation, it must be operated according to the Bylaws and Articles of Incorporation as a member owned business.
+I would place emphasis on fiscal responsibility, factual, real-time communication between the Board of Directors and membership, and a professional leadership atmosphere.|

-|Jan Wesen||Board of Directors set the policy as a group, as a member of the board of directors, I will work to set directives to make the breed better.
-I do believe that better communication with membership is important for the long term benefit of the breed.|
+|Jan Wesen||The Board of Directors set the policy as a The Board of Directors set the policy as a group, and as a member of the BOD, I would work to strengthen ASCA’s image/brand in the dog world.
+I do believe that better communication with membership is important for the long term benefit of ASCA and the breed.|

 Briefly outline applicable leadership experience (including committee work) you may have with ASCA at the national level.

-|Peter Dolan||I spent 8 years on the Agility Committee including one year as committee chair during termination of NADAC dual sanctioning.
+|Peter Dolan||I spent 8 years on the Agility Committee including, one year as committee chair.
 I also served for two years on the MVA committee.
 In 2007 I rejoined the Agility Committee and became a charter member of the Nationals Committee.
 I served as the National Specialty Chair for the ASCA 2007 Golden Jubilee National Specialty.
-I served for two years as ASCA Secretary, one year as ASCA President, two years as ASCA Treasurer, and six months as Executive Secretary.
-I served on the DNA Committee.
-Also, I served a short stint on the Stockdog Committee.|
+I served for two years as ASCA Secretary, two years as ASCA Treasurer, one year as ASCA President, and six months as Executive Secretary.
+I served on the DNA Committee and served a short stint on the Stockdog Committee.|

-|Jan Wesen||I have attended nationals since 1998.
+|Jan Wesen||I have attended nationals since I have attended Nationals since 1998.
 I am Past ASCA Treasurer, Chairperson of the Stockdog Committee 2014, Chairperson of the MVA committee 2010 to 2013.
 Currently member of ASCA Tracking Committee, ASCA DNA Committee Member, ASCA Stockdog Committee, and ASCA Obedience Committee.
 I am a Judge in Obedience, Tracking, Stockdog , Apprentice Rally and Agility judge.
 Chaired National Tracking in 1998, 2017 and 2018.|